 Develop and review resources to support the delivery of a quality Youth Program that meets the needs of youth members across the nation.’

 Liaise with National Commissioner Adult Training and Development to ensure that the ATD curriculum supports and is aligned to the intended Educational Outcomes of Youth Program.

+Liaise with National Commissioner International to ensure Youth Program principles are embedded into International events and contingents.

 Actively contribute to the broader Scouts Australia strategy.